 Kalopanayiotis, Cyprus

-Sitting not far from Nicosia and Limassol, Kalopanayiotis is a small village with a vast exhibition of old architecture, which you can explore while walking on cobbled streets.
-From ancient hot springs and Byzantine monasteries to Kykkos watermill and Venetian bridge — it’s like peeling the history layer by layer.
-Don’t forget to treat yourself with local variations of halloumi cheese and sweets with soumada syrup.
+Sitting not far from Nicosia and Limassol, Kalopanayiotis is a small village with a rich display of old architecture, which you can explore while walking along cobbled streets.
+From ancient hot springs and Byzantine monasteries to the Kykkos watermill and the Venetian bridge — it's like peeling the history layer by layer.
+Don't forget to treat yourself to local variations of halloumi cheese and sweets with soumada syrup.

 Arrifana, Portugal